-US High School Students Encouraged to Apply for 2021-2022 ACM/CSTA Cutler-Bell Prize
+US High School Students Encouraged to Apply for the 2022 - 2023 ACM/CSTA Cutler-Bell Prize

-The application process involves a Challenge that focuses on having the student develop an artifact that engages modern computing technology and computer science.
-Judges will be looking for submissions that demonstrate ingenuity, complexity, relevancy, originality, and a desire to further computer science as a discipline.
-The application period closes January 10, 2022.
+The application process involves a challenge that focuses on having the student develop an original computational artifact that engages modern computing technology and computer science.
+Judges will look for submissions that demonstrate ingenuity, complexity, relevancy, originality, impact, and a desire to further computer science as a discipline.
+Applications are open through January 27, 2023.

 Up to four winners will be selected and each will be awarded a $10,000 prize, which will be administered through the financial aid department at the university the student will attend.
 The prizes are funded by a $1 million endowment established by David Cutler and Gordon Bell.